fledge-iot/fledge-south-opcua/docs/index.rst

     If multiple characters are specified, the string will be truncated to one character.
     The default is the forward slash ("/").

-  - **Min Reporting Interval**: This controls the minumum interval between reports of data changes in subscriptions.
+  - **Min Reporting Interval**: This controls the minimum interval between reports of data changes in subscriptions.
 It sets an upper limit to the rate that data will be ingested into the plugin and is expressed in milliseconds.

 Subscriptions
 -------------